 Neighbours can live side by side and in peace for years.
 But when one suddenly wants to put up a fence or cut down a hedge, conflict can easily ignite.
 Without clarity on property boundaries, simple bickering may eventually lead to costly litigation.
 Getting a land survey is one way to determine who owns what piece of real estate.
-But is a land survey always the end-all of a boundary dispute?
+But is a land survey always the end-all of boundary disputes?

 Expressing An “Opinion“